kelvinlockwood/policies/terms/index.md

 **When you use our Services, and or purchase any goods through the website, you are agreeing to the latest Terms.** There may be times where we do not exercise or enforce a right or provision of the Terms; however, that does not mean we are waiving that right or provision. **These Terms do contain a limitation of our liability.** If you violate any of the Terms, we may terminate your account.

+Via flamingocricket.club, Flamingo Cricket Club operates a membership service and online store, the terms and conditions that are relevant to the supply of physical goods can be found in this section:

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password.
 The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.